ahmedsabrymohamed/Hospital-Management-System/README.md

 # Hospital-Management-System
-A software module to manage patients’ records and doctors accounts.
+A software module to manage patients records and doctors accounts.
- Implemented the core using C# and SQL Database.
+1- Implemented the core using C# and SQL Database.
- Designed the Windows forms.
+2- Designed the Windows forms.
- Utilized OOP principles,Design Patterns.
+3- Utilized OOP principles,Design Patterns.